 - Establishes and maintains cooperative, effective working relationships with coworkers, other District employees, and the general public using principles of good customer service.

 - Reports for scheduled work with regular, reliable and punctual attendance.

 - Performs other duties as assigned.

 WORK ENVIRONMENT & PHYSICAL DEMANDS

-- Work is performed primarily indoors in clinic and office environments, with occasional travel to attend meetings, conferences, seminars, etc. Work may also be performed in the field (area schools, etc.).
+- Work is performed primarily indoors in clinic and office environments, with occasional travel to attend meetings, conferences, seminars, etc. Work may also be performed in the field (physician’s offices, offsite clinics, public non-profit organizations, etc.).

 - Duties require carrying a cell phone or other electronic device to provide on-call coverage, as well as being available to work as needed to meet District needs, which may include evenings, weekends and holidays and/or on a 24/7-hour basis.

 - Exposure to individuals from the public who are upset, angry, agitated and sometimes hostile, requiring the use of conflict management and coping skills.

 - Frequently required to perform work in confidence and under pressure for deadlines, and to main professional composure and tact, patience and courtesy and all times.

 - The incumbent is required to use the combined senses to touch, sight, smell and hearing during on-going client assessment.
 Duties require the ability to read typewritten and/or handwritten orders and notes in patient charts; measure medications; distinguish colors; observe changes in a patient’s skin color and condition; hear through a stethoscope to measure patient’s blood pressure and listen for heart and lung sounds.